NativeScript/docs-v7/docs/code-sharing/migrating-a-web-project.md

 npm install --global nativescript
 ```

+### Preview

+The NativeScript CLI performs only the build of your Angular code while skipping the Android/iOS build, then it deploys your code to **NativeScript Preview** (a companion app hosting your app code).

+To use preview, you need to install two companion apps on your Android/iOS device(s):

+- **NativeScript Playground** ([Android](https://play.google.com/store/apps/details?id=org.nativescript.play), [iOS](https://apps.apple.com/us/app/nativescript-playground/id1263543946)) — used to scan a QR code provided by the NativeScript CLI
+- **NativeScript Preview** ([Android](https://play.google.com/store/apps/details?id=org.nativescript.preview), [iOS](https://apps.apple.com/us/app/nativescript-preview/id1264484702)) — used to host display your app

 ## Migrating Project Structure

 The first step to convert your web project to a code-sharing structure is to add NativeScript.
 You can do this with the following command: